 Executive Summary

-The Circular Economy (CE) paradigm has gained significant traction in both academic and industrial circles over the past decade.
-While there is an intuitive association between transitioning to a CE and achieving a more sustainable society, there has been limited scrutiny regarding its economic viability.
-To address this, macroeconomic tools are needed to assess the impacts of CE policies on society, the economy, and the ecosystem.
-The field of ecological macroeconomics can meet this need through various promising modelling approaches.
-This chapter has two main objectives.
-Firstly, it provides a brief overview of macroeconomic modelling developments that address CE issues, with a focus on the most widely used approaches and tools.
-Secondly, the chapter argues that combining input-output (IO) analysis with stock-flow consistent (SFC) modelling is one of the most promising methods for simulating, assessing, and comparing CE strategies.
-To support this argument, the main features of a simplified IO-SFC model for a capitalist economy are presented and discussed.
+In the face of the looming climate crisis, the Circular Economy (CE) paradigm has gained significant traction among academic, policy-making, and industrial circles over the past decade.
+However, few studies address the economic viability of a transition to a circular economy, let alone the fairness of its social outcomes in the form of social and regional inequalities in terms of class, gender, and race.
+While there is an intuitive association between transitioning to a CE and achieving a more sustainable society, there has been limited scrutiny regarding the economic viability of this process.
+In order to address this, specific macroeconomic tools are needed to assess the joint impacts of CE interventions on society, the economy, and the ecosystem.
+The broad field of ecological macroeconomics can meet this need through various promising modelling approaches.
+This deliverable has two main objectives.
+Firstly, it provides a brief overview of developments in macroeconomic modelling addressing CE topics, with a focus on the most widely used approaches and tools.
+Secondly, the deliverable argues that combining input-output (IO) analysis with stock-flow consistent (SFC) modelling is one of the most promising methods for simulating, assessing, and comparing CE strategies and their social outcomes due to its formal treatment of system dynamics, institutional structure, and income distribution.
+To support this argument, the main features of a simplified IO-SFC model for a competitive economy are presented and discussed.
 In this model, money is endogenously created, production is demand-driven, and the macro-economy is divided into industries that produce goods and services while generating waste and CO2 emissions and depleting natural resources.
-Our preliminary experiments suggest that restructuring production and consumption patterns to adopt CE-driven practices could be insufficient to ensure a transition to a more sustainable economy, as long as production decisions remain driven by private interests.
+Our preliminary experiments suggest that restructuring production and consumption patterns to adopt CE-driven practices may be insufficient to ensure a socially just transition to a more sustainable economy as long as production decisions remain driven by private interests.

 Table of Contents